craftworkgames/craftworkgames.github.io/docs/features/2d-animations/animatedsprite/animatedsprite.md

 ```

 ## Updating the `AnimatedSprite`
-The `AnimatedSprite` needs to be updated each frame so it can track the progressof the animation and change frames when the duration for the current frame has passed
+The `AnimatedSprite` needs to be updated each frame so it can track the progress of the animation and change frames when the duration for the current frame has passed

 ```cs
 protected override void Update(GameTime gameTime)